zaboople/essay/Software/DependencyInjectionPart2.md

 # Dependency Injection Part 2: A Good Idea Becomes a Huge Mess

-This stands alone pretty well, but refer to [Part 1](./DependencyInjectionPart1.md) if you are of the completist type or you still haven't figured out what dependency injection is supposed to mean.
+This stands alone pretty well, but refer to [Part 1](./DependencyInjectionPart1.md) if you are the completist type or you still haven't figured out what dependency injection is supposed to mean.

 ## A Very Subtle Form of OOP Abuse